canonical/brand-store-documentation/docs/tutorial/create-ubuntu-core-image.rst

 which provides image related metadata ubuntu-image uses to build the image.
 In order to create the model assertion, a key registered to the Brand account must sign the JSON for the model assertion.
-For details on how to create and register a model key, please refer to `Sign a model assertion <https://ubuntu.com/core/docs/sign-model-assertion>`_.
+For details on how to create and register a model key, refer to `Sign a model assertion <https://ubuntu.com/core/docs/sign-model-assertion>`_.

 The below creates a JSON file which can be signed to create a model assertion.